 still an available bed.
 Though the motel worker spoke very little English we managed to communicate with each other.
 Again I was very appreciative and a new sense of humility began seep into my rain soaked mind.
 My room was, well let’s just say not a five star resort, but I was so tired, worried and anxious that having a place satisfied a basic need.
 Everything was out of my control.
 All my plans about my well-scripted vacation were being changed as I lay in bed listening to the pounding rain hitting the windows in my dark room.

 In the morning, I later realized was near the Tuen Mun rail station.
-And need to start thinking about finding Matthew.
-I got a little breakfast and set off to find Matthew.
-It was difficult to Matt at the station but we finally hooked up and much to my surprised and disappointment he
+And need to start thinking about finding my son.
+I got a little breakfast and set off and we finally hooked up.

 Matt had gone back to Shenzhen and I had made arrangements to meet him at the Star Ferry Terminal on Hong Kong Island at noon.
 We decided on the time because I thought I’d have enough time in the morning to deal with passport issues before we met.
-The passport situation cleared itself up with additional money, and I would be able to pick up my passport and visa the next morning, Tuesday at 10:00 A.M. the drama had ended, but I was worn out to the bone.
-I felt that I had been emotionally put through a wringer.
+The passport situation cleared itself up with additional money, and I would be able to pick up my passport and visa the next morning.

-Hong Kong, I experienced the need to be flexible when planning a trip, and for a proper attitude with composure when dealing with difficult situations.
-As an adult, I continue to learn the rules of life over and over.
+In Hong Kong, I experienced the need to be flexible As an adult, I continue to learn the rules of life over and over.
 It’s a journey that is moving me on a powerful invisible current, through the know and unknown.
-How I learn to “keep my head” and walk into the darkness of life and beyond will define the person I’ve become.
+How I learn to “keep my head” and walk into life and beyond being open to what I find.